 - Startup myth #2: you need a cofounder

-- Startup myth #3: you need a thorough business plan
+- Startup myth #3: you need a great startup needs a thorough business plan

 - Startup myth #4: you need to take risks to be an entrepreneur